Using downtime for base improvements

 As the covid19 pandemic rages on and borders are still closed, it’s been a priority for MCP to try and keep our local staff employed for as long as we are financially able to so they may continue supporting their families.
 The downtime has been used to make a lot of renovations and base improvements.
 Former volunteers will be happy to know that thanks to a new water tower and new piping, we now have good water pressure all over base – even when everyone is trying to shower at once.
 We have built additional toilets and showers, which will help increase safety when we open up again, in terms of fewer people using facilities.

-new volunteer bungalows New showers and toilets at MCP
+New showers and toilets at MCP

 Leave a Comment